thersites-ac/hippokleides-glory-horse/README.md

 # To Do
 * important:
     * hall of fame clips to avoid accidental deletion
+    * functional testing (set up another bot for this)
 * other
     * add some degree of fuzzy id matching or in-text search
     * Lambda should assign a new id to each generated clip to avoid collision